nharms-awi/MarMic-Git-Workshop-2024/workshop/09_Advanced Topics.md

  commit id:"E"
 ```

-Rebasing can be a bit more complex than merging, and it's important to understand how it works and when to use it.
-In general, it's recommended to avoid rebasing if you've already pushed your branch to a remote repository, as it can lead to conflicts with other collaborators.
+Rebasing can be more complex than merging, so understanding how it works and when to use it is crucial.
+Generally, it's recommended to avoid rebasing if you've already pushed your branch to a remote repository, as it can lead to conflicts with other collaborators.

-## Tags
+## Leveraging Git Tags

-In Git, a tag is a label that you can apply to a specific commit.
-This can be useful for marking a specific version of your code, such as a release version.
+In Git, a tag is a label you can apply to a specific commit.
+Tags are exceptionally useful for marking significant versions of your code, such as release versions.

-You can create a new tag by using the `git tag` command followed by the name of the tag and the commit hash.
-For example, to create a new tag called `v1.0` for the latest commit, you would use the following command:
+You can create a new tag using the git tag command, followed by the name of the tag and the commit hash.
+To create a new tag called v1.0 for the latest commit, execute:

 ```bash
 $ git tag v1.0
 ```

+Let's visualize tagged commits:

 ```mermaid
 gitGraph